Tier Classification for Global SDG Indicators

 Tier 2: Indicator is conceptually clear, has an internationally established methodology and standards are available, but data are not regularly produced by countries.

 Tier 3: No internationally established methodology or standards are yet available for the indicator, but methodology/standards are being (or will be) developed or tested.

 All indicators are equally important, and the establishment of the tier system is intended solely to assist in the development of global implementation strategies.
 For tier I and II indicators, the availability of data at the national level may not necessarily align with the global tier classification and countries can create their own tier classification for implementation.

 Please note that Tier I and II indicators' metadata are available in the metadata repository.
 Tier III indicators require work plans to be developed outlining the methodological development of the indicators for approval by the IAEG-SDGs.
 The current Tier III work plans are available here.

-Below, please find the updated tier classification as of 20 April 2017 for the Global SDG indicators as developed by the IAEG-SDGs.
+Below, please find the updated tier classification as of 15 December 2017 for the Global SDG indicators as developed by the IAEG-SDGs.
 The tier classification for many indicators is expected to change as methodologies are developed and data availability increases.
-Therefore, the IAEG-SDGs has developed a mechanism to annually review the tier classification at its Fall (or 4th quarter) meetings.
+Therefore, the IAEG-SDGs will review the tier classification as needed in bi-monthly WebEx calls as well as at its physical meetings (1st and 4th quarters annually).
 The updated tier classification is expected to be released following those meetings unless otherwise noted.
 Also reflected in the document are the possible custodian and partner agencies for the indicators.

-For any future requests to add an agency as a co-custodian, once all parties have reached final agreement, please send the confirmation to the Secretariat with copy to all possible custodian agencies.
+For any future requests to add or change an agency as a co-custodian, once all parties have reached final agreement, please send the confirmation to the Secretariat with copy to all possible custodian agencies.